 “There are lots of things I’m excited about, including a cosmic microwave background (CMB) telescope; the CMB is the leftover glow from the Big Bang.
 This telescope can discern primordial gravitational waves that would have occurred in the Big Bang, and so we hope it can tell us if the theory of the universe’s inflation in the earliest moments of the Big Bang is true.
 Either the theory is true, and someone will win a Nobel prize, or it isn’t and we’re back to the drawing board on the origins of life.
 I can’t lose on this bet,” he said, noting that his daughter and son-in-law’s Heising-Simons Foundation is also supporting related work.

-Ultimately, funding basic science is exciting and satisfying work for both Hellman and Simons.
+Ultimately, funding discovery science is exciting and satisfying work for both Hellman and Simons.
 In Simons’ words: “It’s fun to be a philanthropist of science.”